huhamhire/air-co2-exporter/README.md

   - amd64
   - arm64

-Excutable files can be built for other operating systems like Windows, OS X, or other platforms like ARM devices.
-However, there could be issues related to libusb library on OS other than Linux.
+Executable files can be built for other operating systems like Windows, OS X, or other platforms like ARM devices.
+However, there could be issues related to `libusb` library on OS other than Linux.

 ### Dependencies